top of page

 A Precision Approach to Cognitive Agency

 In this practice, the goal is not to treat vague symptoms.
-It is to restore cognitive agency: the ability to act on your intentions with less friction, more consistency, and greater control over your day.
+It is to restore cognitive agency: the ability to act on your intentions with less friction, greater consistency, and more control over your day.

 Beyond the Checklist

-A careful evaluation looks for the subtler signatures of ADHD in high-achievers, including inconsistent follow-through, urgency dependence, rejection sensitivity in professional settings, and the specific ways patients use pressure to bypass executive-function gaps.
+A careful evaluation looks for the subtler signs of ADHD in high-achieving adults and students, including inconsistent follow-through, dependence on urgency, emotional sensitivity to criticism or perceived failure, and the ways patients use pressure, perfectionism, or last-minute effort to compensate for executive-function gaps.

 Calibrated Treatment

-Treatment for high-functioning adults should be precise.
-The goal is to improve consistency and follow-through without flattening the fast-thinking, divergent, or creative qualities that often matter to performance.
+Treatment should be precise and individualized.
+The goal is to improve attention, organization, consistency, and follow-through without flattening the fast-thinking, divergent, curious, or creative qualities that often contribute to academic and professional success.

 Restoring Bandwidth

-The goal of treatment is not just to get more done.
-It is to reduce internal friction so you have the energy to lead, study, build, work, and show up for your family without ending every day depleted.
+The goal of treatment is not simply to get more done.
+It is to reduce internal friction so you have the energy to lead, study, build, work, maintain relationships, and show up for your family without ending each day depleted.

 Is This Your Experience?

-Do you feel like your success depends on last-minute heroics rather than a sustainable process?
+• Does your success depend on last-minute heroics rather than a sustainable process?

-Are you relying on urgency, overwork, or caffeine to stay afloat?
+• Are you relying on urgency, overwork, caffeine, perfectionism, or all-night study sessions to keep up?

-Have you been told you are “too successful” to have ADHD, despite constant internal strain?
+• Have you been told you are “too successful” to have ADHD because of your grades, career, or accomplishments, despite persistent internal strain?

 Start With Screening

-Take the first step toward a medically grounded, performance-focused evaluation with a Board-Certified Psychiatrist
+Take the first step toward a medically grounded, performance-focused ADHD evaluation with a board-certified psychiatrist experienced in working with high-achieving adults, students, and older teens.